 This trail is doable for most people and families.
 The river crossing will be challenging for those who are elderly or have physical issues like bad knees, back, etc. Small children will be okay as long as a parent or adult can help them along the creeks and up some of the rock scrambles.

 I wanted to mention I have bad arthritis in one knee and my good knee often is overcompensating for it.
-This hike isn’t too bad and much easier than some of the other more strenuous hikes in the hills.
+This hike isn’t too bad and is much easier than some of the other, more strenuous hikes in the hills.
 The hardest part is the rock crossing and making sure I have my feet firmly planted before stepping ahead.

 What Else Should I Know?